GLG 3.5 Release: New

 limitation on the maximum width of thick lines.
 In the prior

 versions, the maximum line width limited (usually to 10 pixels

 - 110 (OpenGL version 1.1), uses vertex arrays

 - 300 (OpenGL version 3.0), uses shaders, vertex arrays, as well

 as textures for text glyphs and images

 - 330 (OpenGL version 3.3), uses shaders, VBOs, as well as

 textures for text glyphs and images.

 The new GLG OpenGL driver also supports EGL (Embedded OpenGL).
-However,

 attribute, which previously was available only for polygons, was

 added to Marker objects to improve rendering of markers in OpenGL,

 as well as to allow precise control over rendering.